Bush2775/Chief117/README.md

 Two different use cases are available.
 To use the script against a sample packet capture, the following command should be given in the command line: zeek -r [name of script] [name of file]

 These scripts can be installed by adding to the load section of Zeek, which is in the local.zeek config file.
-The location of this file, in our testing machine, is /opt/zeek/share/zeek/site/local.zeek
+The location of this file, in our testing machine, is /opt/zeek/share/zeek/site/local.zeek.
+The location of this file in your particular instance will depend on your Zeek install.

 Scripts Included in this Repository